 New class sessions - The children are given opportunities to come in to school to meet their new class teacher and other children in their class.
-Parents can choose to bring their children to as many of the stay and play sessions, according to what they feel is right for their children.

 This means that before they join their new class the Reception environment is already a familiar place to them.